-The DRI and NYF succeed because they are built on partnerships-inter-agency, public/private, and State/ local.
-Our sister agencies-HCR, ESD, NYSERDA, and others-work closely with us to help communities access and navigate state resources holistically and effectively.
-Our private sector partners ensure that projects are completed on time and leverage additional investments as a result of the momentum that the revitalization efforts have set in motion.
+With the Governor's commitment last year of another \$100 million for the DRI and \$100M for NYF, the State has now invested a combined total of \$1 billion in both programs since their inception.
+But these programs are about much more than monetary grants.
+As impressive as that milestone is, the DRI and NYF succeed because they are built on partnerships-inter-agency, public/private, and State/local.
+Our partner agencies-HCR, ESD, NYSERDA, and others-work closely with us to help communities access and navigate state resources holistically and effectively.
+Our private sector partners ensure that projects are completed on time and leverage additional investments as a result of the momentum that the revitalization process sets in motion.
 And the communities themselves weave all the pieces together into a coherent whole that characterizes a complete and vibrant downtown.

-This Guidebook will help participant communities to develop their Strategic Investments Plan and embark on the journey toward revitalization that lies ahead.
+This Guidebook will help awarded communities develop their Strategic Investment Plans and embark on the invigorating and irreversible road to revitalization that lies ahead.
+The Department of State and our partner agencies will be here to support you every step of the way.